brandur/sorg/content/drafts/webhooks.md

-to explicitly request a new version with an API call so that they can verify that their integration works before upgrading their account, but with webhooks the provider has to decide on the version to send.
+to explicitly request a new version with an API call so that they can verify that their integration works before upgrading their account, but with webhooks the provider has to decide in advance what version to send.
 Often this leads to users trying to write code that's compatible across multiple versions, and then flipping the upgrade switch and praying that it works (when it doesn't, the upgrade must be rolled back).

 Once again, this can be fixed with great tooling, but that's more infrastructure that a provider needs to